kasanari/pes-visualizer-equalizer/README.md

 # pes-visualizer-equalizer
 An audio spectrum visualizer on a STM3220G-EVAL evaluation board made in a project for programming of embedded systems.
+The program was written in FreeRTOS.

 ![](images/visulizer.gif)